Nobody likes feeling bad.

 To feel good, Lauren had to be willing to feel bad.

-And sure enough, although things got worse before they got better (i.e. she experienced more anxiety), Lauren made massive and relatively quick progress on her long-term goal of having less anxiety by being more willing in the short-term to experience the discomfort of anxiety without looking at it as a dangerous threat and trying to get rid of it.
+And sure enough, although things got worse before they got better (i.e. she experienced more anxiety), Lauren made massive and relatively quick progress on her long-term goal of having less anxiety by being more willing in the short-term to experience the discomfort of anxiety.
 Lauren never refilled her Xanax prescription and even started giving more presentations, often at large conferences and meetings.

-The lesson Lauren’s story hopefully illustrates is that if we’re unwilling to feel bad in the short-term, we often end up feeling even more bad in the long-term.
-Consequently, sometimes we need to be willing to feel bad in the short-term in order to feel good in the long-term.
+I hope Lauren’s story illustrates how when we’re unwilling to feel bad emotionally in the short-term, we often end up feeling even worse in the long-term.
+Consequently, we need to be willing to feel bad in the short-term in order to feel good in the long-term.